$m^\ast$ of two-dimensional electron gas: a neural canonical transformation study: Method

 Note such a simple and tractable expression for the entropy is a direct consequence of orthonormality of the many-body basis $|\Psi_{\boldsymbol{K}} \rangle$.

 Next, to parametrize a family of orthonormal many-body states $| \Psi_{\boldsymbol{K}} \rangle $, we perform a unitary transformation on the basis of plane-wave Slater determinants.
-In practice, we construct the unitary transformation as a learnable bijection from the electron coordinates $\boldsymbol{R}$ to a new set of \textit{quasiparticle coordinates} $\boldsymbol{\zeta}$, as shown in Fig.~\ref{fig:concept}(b).
-The wave function reads~\cite{Xie2021}
+In practice, we construct the unitary transformation as a learnable bijection from the electron coordinates $\boldsymbol{R}$ to a new set of \textit{quasiparticle coordinates} $\boldsymbol{\zeta}$, as illustrated in Fig.~\ref{fig:concept}(b).
+The wavefunction reads~\cite{JML-1-38}

 The originally non-interacting plane waves possessed by individual electrons would interfere with each other due to correlation effects introduced by the coordinate transformation.
 Such a picture closely mimics the renormalization process as depicted in Fermi liquid theory.
-Technically, \Eq{eq:flow} differs from the standard Slater-Jastrow trial wavefunction by the presence of an additional Jacobian determinant.
+Technically, \Eq{eq:flow} differs from the standard Slater-Backflow trial wavefunction by the presence of an additional Jacobian determinant.
 This factor turns out to play a crucial role of preserving orthonormality of the basis $\int d \boldsymbol{R}\, \Psi_{\boldsymbol{K}}^\ast (\boldsymbol{R}) \Psi_{\boldsymbol{K}^\prime}(\boldsymbol{R}) = \delta_{\boldsymbol{K} \boldsymbol{K}^\prime}$.
-Note also that the state \Eq{eq:flow} involves coordinate transformation in a many-body context~\cite{eger1963point}, where one needs to deal with the extra issue of permutation equivariance compared to the single-particle setting~\cite{Gygi1992,Gygi1993,Cranmer2019}.
+Note also that the state \Eq{eq:flow} involves coordinate transformation in a many-body context~\cite{EGER196363}, where one needs to deal with the extra issue of permutation equivariance compared to the single-particle setting~\cite{Gygi_1992,PhysRevB.48.11692,Cranmer2019}.

 We use a normalizing flow~\cite{Papamakarios2019} to implement the bijective map between the electron and quasiparticle coordinates.
 This can be regarded as a generalization of the backflow transformation with invertible neural networks~\cite{PhysRev.102.1189}.
-We compose the FermiNet~\cite{Pfau2020} blocks into a residual network to carry out permutation and translation equivariant transformation of electron coordinates.
-We also modify the electron distance features to accommodate the periodic boundary condition~\cite{sm}.
+We compose the FermiNet~\cite{PhysRevResearch.2.033429} blocks into a residual network to carry out permutation and translation equivariant transformation of electron coordinates.
+We also modify the electron distance features to comply with the periodic nature of the simulation box~\cite{sm}.